civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 251.11

-      **(1)** A person who is affected by a decision made under subsection 251.101(3), other than a decision to rescind a notice of unfounded complaint **or a notice of voluntary compliance**, may appeal the decision to the Minister, in writing, within 15 days after the day on which the decision is served, but only on a question of law or jurisdiction.
+      **(1)** A person who is affected by a decision made under subsection 251.101(3), other than a decision to rescind a notice of unfounded complaint or a notice of voluntary compliance, may appeal the decision to the Minister, in writing, within 15 days after the day on which the decision is served, but only on a question of law or jurisdiction.

   **(2)** Subsection 251.11(1) of the Act is replaced by the following: